Lab 1: Where's the Water?

 In Part C, students explore the concept of freshwater and population distribution, raising the issue of water scarcity.
 The lab concludes with students exploring a report and Website published by the journal, Scientific American.

-You may want to provide a hard copy of the activity sheet (Acrobat (PDF) 27kB Aug3 08) on which students can record their answers.
-A
+You may want to provide a hard copy of the Activity Sheet Word (Microsoft Word 2007 (.docx) 21kB Apr12 22), PDF (Acrobat (PDF) PRIVATE FILE 69kB Apr12 22) on which students can record their answers.
+Suggested answers

 Teaching Notes and Tips

 The importance of freshwater to survival, as well as its relative scarcity, are the most important points of this lab.
-You might heighten student interest in this topic by giving this description of a water distribution demonstration (Microsoft Word 94kB Aug3 08) to a pair or small group of your more animated students and assigning them to practice and present the demonstration as a 5-minute follow up to the lab.
+You might heighten student interest in this topic by giving this description of a water distribution demonstration (Microsoft Word 2007 (.docx) PRIVATE FILE 16kB Aug7 18) to a pair or small group of your more animated students and assigning them to practice and present the demonstration as a 5-minute follow up to the lab.

 The calculate section could be assigned for completion without a calculator as a way to encourage students to practice using their manual quantitative skills.